hpc/ior/testing/libnfs/README.md

 ./libnfs_integration_tests "~/libnfs_integration_test" "nfs://127.0.0.1//?uid=0&gid=0&version=4"
 ```

 The Path NFS-path / shows to the folder ~/libnfs_integration_test.

+**Warning:** The used test folder and the NFS-server should only be used for testing purposes and should not be mixed with production data!
+Data in the test folder will be deleted before every test case.

 ## How do the tests work
 The tests call some functions from the libnfs backend implementation, e.g. create function from the aiori_fd_t structure.
 It is expected that a file has been created in the folder via nfs.
 Since the test program also has local access to this folder, it can check without NFS whether a file has been created by using the POSIX interface to verify.